UCF/cdn/map/README.md

-Copy the folder version of the tiles that should be used and name the name it "map/tiles/".
+Copy the folder version of the tiles that should be used into the same dir and name it "tiles".